Remote Sensing-Oriented World Model: Experiment and results

 \subsection{Main Results}

 Our evaluation reveals a clear performance hierarchy among the tested models.
 RemoteBAGEL substantially outperforms all baselines across four benchmark scenarios, achieving near-optimal scores ($\sim$95) in \textit{general} and \textit{rural} settings.
 This represents a significant advancement over BAGEL (58-64 points), despite BAGEL's strong multimodal foundations.
 The performance gap demonstrates that domain-specific adaptation is crucial for remote sensing tasks, as generic vision-language models struggle to capture the spatial coherence and structural patterns inherent in satellite imagery.
+Furthermore, an Out-of-Distribution (OOD) test demonstrates RemoteBAGEL's robust generalization capability in unseen hurricane scenarios, with detailed results provided in Appendix~\ref{sec:ood}.